def670/service-file/README.md

     WantedBy=multi-user.target

-please look for CAPITALIZED options in the file and put your proper information in there. save the file (control+x in nano, and yes to save)
+please look for CAPITALIZED options in the file and put your proper information in there. save the file (control+x in nano, and yes to save).
 Then run node by the following commands

     sudo systemctl enable all.service   <--enables system to control pool - will automatically restart if computer rebooted